 It’s winter.
 You can never go wrong with long sleeves at a winter wedding.
 A long-sleeve dress is practical in the sense that it will keep you warm, but beyond that, they have an added touch of elegance that short-sleeve dresses simply don’t have.
 There are so many different types of women’s long-sleeve dresses to choose from; you could go for off-the-shoulder, kimono sleeves, bishop sleeves, angel sleeves … so many sleeves!

 If any part of the wedding festivities happens outdoors, you are going to want (and need) a fashionable winter coat.
-The more elegant and sophisticated the coat, the better.
+But you might be wondering what are appropriate wedding coats for guests?
+Well, the more elegant and sophisticated the coat, the better.
 Trench coats and women's wool coats offer the most style, especially if you choose one in a warm or dramatic color.

 Veer off the traditional route and opt for a women’s dress or jumpsuit with lighter, softer, pastel colors.
 Something like a peach dress or a bright green power suit will play nicely off the snowy white backdrop.
 And one way to make a subtle yet powerful fashion statement is to dress asynchronously with the seasons.
 When everyone is expecting darker, warmer tones, show up in something lighter and more playful.
 Everyone can appreciate a touch of spring-like warmth and jubilance on a cold winter day.